Skip to content

 Picking software isn't just a matter of choosing the lowest-cost option.
 (If it were, we'd all just do some quick math and be done with it, rather than scrolling through comparisons like this one.)
 But price is a big factor, and here's what the math says: Microsoft Bookings is a lot cheaper than Calendly.

 Having said that, Calendly does have a robust free plan, while Microsoft Bookings (via Microsoft 365) only offers a one-month free trial.
-But if you're already using Microsoft tools, then Bookings is free too.
+But if you're already using Microsoft tools, then Bookings is effectively free anyway.

 Calendly is easier to use

-Microsoft Bookings is a much more basic tool than Calendly, and you'd think its smaller feature set would give it a usability advantage.
+Microsoft Bookings is a much more basic tool than Calendly, so you'd think its smaller feature set would give it a usability advantage.
 But in most cases, Calendly is the easier-to-use tool.

 The Microsoft 365